LemonHike/Julia/README.md

 # Julia
-As I've struggled a little bit in finding a comprehensible and accessible Julia notebooks for beginners, I've decided to create this repository to collect then knowledge and the Julia code that I will develop throughout my self.study Journey.
+As I've struggled a little bit in finding a comprehensible and accessible Julia notebooks for beginners, I've decided to create this repository to collect the knowledge and the Julia code that I will develop throughout my journey.
 My plan for this repository is:
 1) Create a set of Notebooks containing basic Julia commands.